Medea: Jason and Medea

 Medea is introduced in Greek mythology after Jason came from Iolcus to Colchis in an attempt to claim his inheritance and throne by retrieving the Golden Fleece.
-In the most complete surviving account, the Argonautica of Apollonius of Rhodes, Hera convinced Aphrodite or Eros to cast a spell on Medea so that she would fall in love with Jason and promise her skills to help him.
-She does promise her skills, but only if he agreed to marry her.
-Jason agreed, knowing Medea and her powers would help him in the long run.
-In a familiar mythic motif, Jason is promised the Golden Fleece through Aeëtes, but only if Jason could complete a list of tasks.
-The first harrowing task was ploughing a field with fire-breathing oxen that Jason had to yoke himself.
-To aid him in this, Medea gave him an unguent, called the "Charm of Prometheus", to anoint himself and his weapons, to protect them from the bulls' fiery breath.
-After ploughing the field, Jason had to sow the teeth of a dragon.
-This task seemed to be fairly simple, but Medea forewarned him that the teeth would spring into soldiers.
-To combat this, she told him to throw a rock into the crowd to cause confusion among the soldiers.
-The soldiers, now confused, would then begin to attack and kill each other instead of Jason.
-For the last task, Aeëtes assigned Jason to fight and kill the sleepless dragon that guarded the fleece.
-Medea aided Jason in this task by putting the beast to sleep with her narcotic herbs.
-Once the dragon was asleep, Jason then took the fleece and sailed away with Medea as promised.
-Medea distracted her father as they fled by killing her brother Absyrtus.
-Knowing that the Argonaut's journey back home would be just as perilous and deadly without divine intervention, Hera requested the help of Thetis.
-To convince the sea nymph, Hera told Thetis of her deep love and affection for her, as she never gave in to Zeus' advances, no matter how strongly he felt towards the nymph.
-Hera also calls unto Thetis' motherly love for her son Achilles, to protect Medea, his future beloved, stating that the day will come when, in the Elysian Fields, "it is fated that he wed Medea, Aeëtes' daughter, there."
+In the most complete surviving account, the Argonautica of Apollonius of Rhodes, Hera convinces Aphrodite or Eros to cast a spell on Medea so that she will fall in love with Jason and promise her skills to help him.
+She does promise her skills on condition he agrees to marry her.
+Jason agrees, knowing Medea and her powers will help him in the long run.
+In a familiar mythic motif, Jason is promised the Golden Fleece through Aeëtes, but only if Jason completes a list of tasks.
+The first harrowing task is ploughing a field with fire-breathing oxen that Jason has to yoke himself.
+To aid him in this, Medea gives him an unguent, called the "Charm of Prometheus", to anoint himself and his weapons, to protect them from the bulls' fiery breath.
+After ploughing the field, Jason must sow the teeth of a dragon.
+This task seems straightforward, but Medea forewarns him that the teeth will spring into soldiers.
+She tells him to throw a rock into their midst to cause confusion among the soldiers.
+The soldiers, now confused, then begin to attack and kill each other instead of Jason.
+For the last task, Aeëtes assigns Jason to kill the sleepless dragon that guards the fleece.
+Medea aids Jason by putting the beast to sleep with her narcotic herbs.
+Once the dragon is asleep, Jason takes the fleece and sails away with Medea as promised.
+Medea distracts her father as they flee by killing her brother Absyrtus.
+Knowing that the Argonauts' journey back home will be perilous and deadly without divine intervention, Hera requests the help of Thetis.
+To convince the sea nymph, Hera tells Thetis of her deep love and affection for her, as she, Thetis, never gave in to Zeus's advances, no matter how strongly he felt towards the nymph.
+Hera also invokes Thetis's motherly love for her son Achilles, prophesying that the day will come when, in the Elysian Fields, "it is fated that he wed Medea, Aeëtes' daughter, there."